greg-randall/sitemap-compare/README.md

 # Sitemap Comparison Tool

-A powerful Python utility that compares URLs found in a website's sitemap with URLs discovered by crawling the site.
+A Python utility that compares URLs found in a website's sitemap with URLs discovered by crawling the site.
 This tool helps identify discrepancies between what's publicly disclosed in sitemaps and what's actually accessible on a website.

 ## Why Use This Tool?